Making a difference for our customers

 Both before and after the campaign, the influencers asked their followers if they were confident that they’d know how to stay as safe as possible if their vehicle broke down on a motorway.
 Before the campaign, 25% of the respondents selected ‘yes’.
 Following the campaign, this increased to 53% of respondents feeling confident that they’d know how to stay safe.

-"I had no idea about ringing Highways England.
+"I had no idea about ringing National Highways.
 I’m not in a wheelchair full time but I’ve always been anxious about how I’d get behind barriers as I’m on crutches and have no sensation in my lower limbs.
 Thankfully I’ve never broken down on a motorway, but will be better prepared now if it happens.
 Thank you for this!"A customer responding to a disabled influencer on Instagram

 Empowering our people